Looking at Your Site Design

 FOCUS ON MARKETING AND YOUR CALL TO ACTION

 With the internet, the attention span of a typical web user has shortened over the years.
 You typically only have a few seconds to impress users visiting your homepage.

 Sounds familiar?
-If you’re familiar with marketing, you would realize that those templates are actually based on the layout of a landing page.
-In marketing terms, a landing page is designed, written and developed with with one business purpose in mind — to convince clients of your skills and get them to contact you and/or purchase your design packages.
+If you are familiar with marketing, you would realize that those templates are actually based on the layout of a landing page.
+In marketing terms, a landing page is designed, written and developed with one business purpose in mind: to convince clients of your expertise and get them to contact you and/or purchase your design packages.
 In short, you need to design your homepage, or landing page in this case, to optimize conversion.
-Anything else that doesn’t help you achieve that purpose should be removed, and key content has to be priortized.
+Anything else that doesn’t help you achieve that purpose should be removed, and key content has to be prioritized.

 Obviously, your call to action has to take precedence over everything else.
 As such, be sure to make it as visible as possible through the use of bold fonts and contrasting colors.
-It’s also recommended that you place it at the top and bottom of the landing page for best exposure.
+I also recommend having them at the top and bottom of the landing page for best exposure.

 LAYING THINGS OUT

-Let’s talk more about layout now.
-Beside your call to action, you should include a self-introduction at the top.
-Keep it clear and concise so you don’t lose a prospect’s attention.
+Let’s talk more about layout.
+Besides your call to action, you should include a short self-introduction at the top.
+Keep it clear and concise so you don’t lose a visitor’s attention.
 It’s also a good idea to include a professional photo of yourself, since clients are more likely to trust your services if they have a face to relate to.